supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Rice Theorem.md

 > [Lecture 16C - Rice Theorem | Undecidability | Unrecognizability | Theory of Computation - YouTube](https://www.youtube.com/watch?v=2SeZIr2sVQ4)

 - Rice theorem is applicable only on the properties of languages of Turing Machine.
+- Rice theorem is used to determine undecidability of RE languages.

 > [!header] When Rice theorem is ***NOT*** applicable?